Mesa Arizona, USA Travel Guide

 Grilled, marinated beef, often served with fresh salsa, guacamole, and warm tortillas.
 A staple at Mexican restaurants.

-A broadly available and beloved Mexican dish.
+A widely available and beloved Mexican dish.

 The Sonoran hot dog stands out as Mesa's most prominent street food.
 Taco trucks and stands are also common, presenting various street tacos with different fillings and salsas.